kimci86/bkcrack/readme.md

     bkcrack -c cipherfile -p plainfile -x 25 4b4f -x 30 21

-#### Number of threads

-If bkcrack was built with parallel mode enabled, the number of threads used can be set through the environment variable `OMP_NUM_THREADS`.

 ### Decipher

 If the attack is successful, the deciphered data associated to the ciphertext used for the attack can be saved: